 New Vatican Law Requires Sexual Abuse Reporting

-News about sexual abuse by priests and other Catholic Church officials has reached a new level in recent years, as more information about the widespread problem has come to light.
-New reports appear weekly – almost daily, it seems – with lists of priests accused of abuse being published by newspapers and even Catholic diocese themselves.
+News about sexual abuse by Catholic priests and other clergy members has reached a new level in recent years, as more information about the widespread problem has come to light.
+New reports appear weekly - almost daily, it seems - with lists of priests accused of abuse being published by newspapers and even Catholic diocese themselves.

 When Pope Francis hosted a summit on Catholic sex abuse scandals in February 2019, there were mixed reactions.
 Some people felt hopeful at the prospect that the Church might actually take some favorable action toward reconciliation and admission of past wrongdoing.
 Others were understandably skeptical about what outcome might actually emerge from the highly scrutinized event.